radhika2468/Oops/README.md

 # Oops
-This repositry contains the codes of object oriented programming in java language.
+This repositry contains the basic and high level codes of object oriented programming in java language.